Alkaline Trio: Is This Thing Cursed? and E.P. (2016–2021)

-E.P. and upcoming tenth album (2020-present)

-On January 30, 2020, the band posted a picture of Andriano in a recording studio with the subtitle "New Jams!" (as well as some pictures with Skiba and Andriano in vocal booths) on Instagram, indicating that work on new material was on its way.
+In January 2020, the band posted a picture of Andriano in a recording studio with the subtitle "New Jams!" (as well as some pictures with Skiba and Andriano in vocal booths) on Instagram, indicating that work on new material was on its way.

 On March 19, 2020, the band released a three-song EP entitled E.P. after postponing a planned tour with Bad Religion due to the COVID-19 pandemic, with the songs being recorded before the pandemic.
+Drummer Derek Grant returned to the band around this time, after taking a lengthy break.
 Skiba announced in Instagram comments in April 2020 that he is currently writing more music for the band.
-In June 2021, the tour with Bad Religion was rescheduled with the first show taking place in Riverside, California on October 15, 2021.
+In June 2021, the tour with Bad Religion was rescheduled with the first show taking place in Riverside, California, on October 15, 2021.

+Grant's departure and Blood, Hair, and Eyeballs (2022–2024)

 In March 2022, the band went on a UK co-headlining tour with Taking Back Sunday.
 During an interview on the tour, Grant discussed their plans for new music, stating that new songs had mostly been played at soundchecks, but that "things are starting to kind of take shape, and I think we're at the stage now where we're ready to start actually kind of committing to tape somehow, even if it's just on an iPhone at you know, soundchecks."
 Grant also discussed plans for a 20th anniversary celebration for Good Mourning, explaining that he had some ideas for what they may want to do, such as shows or a rerelease of the album.

+On June 8, 2023, Grant announced his departure from the band after 22 years, citing mental health reasons and a desire to pursue music production and graphic design.
+On June 15, the band announced Atom Willard (who had previously served as a touring replacement in 2001) as their new drummer.

+On October 17, 2023, the band officially announced their next album Blood, Hair, and Eyeballs with a release date of January 26, 2024.
+This was accompanied by the release of the album's title track and the announcement of a 2024 headlining tour with Drug Church.
+In the following weeks, the band also released the album's second single, "Bad Time" on November 30, 2023.
+The album features the last contributions from Grant, as he had completed his drum parts prior to his departure.
+The album's third single, "Versions of You", came out on January 5, 2024.

+In support of the Blood, Hair, and Eyeballs, Alkaline Trio embarked on multiple headlining tours with support from Drug Church, Worriers, Spanish Love Songs, and Slomosa, while also supporting Dropkick Murphys on their 2024 Australian tour.
+Later that year, the band also released a joint single "The Sacrifice / At Sickness."
+The band initially recorded the songs in the same sessions for Blood, Hair, and Eyeballs, but cut them from the final track list for time reasons.